JasperBraun/SDRAP/README.md

 ##### Min product interval coverage for fragments

 * real number between 0 and 1
-* `s` in algorithm description
+* `r'` in algorithm description

 The minimum coverage of the product interval of a preliminary match by the product interval of an (possibly merged) alignment to be considered for additional annotation as fragment of the overlapping preliminary match.

 ---